 Working the badges: subject matter (standard residential let property) → investment; length of ownership (24 months) → neutral; frequency (single transaction) → investment; supplementary work (none) → investment; circumstances of realisation (forced sale due to relocation) → investment; motive at acquisition (rental yield with long-term hold) → investment; financing (BTL mortgage with rental-coverage underwriting) → investment; profit-seeking motive (not at acquisition; the gain on sale was incidental) → investment; way the asset was used (continuously let for the full hold period) → investment.
 Nine of nine badges point to investment.
 Daniel is defensibly investment-side; both the badges and the statutory test fail to engage trading classification.

-The contrast between the three personas is the structural lesson.
-The badges are doing genuine work.
-Yusuf and Aisha are trading despite their different transaction-frequency profiles, because the other badges are strong.
-Daniel is investment despite the modest hold period, because his other badges all point to investment.
-Sessions writing on enquiry defences should walk the badges systematically against the contemporaneous documentary record.
+The contrast is the whole lesson.
+The badges are doing real work.
+Yusuf and Aisha are trading despite their very different transaction-frequency profiles, because the other badges are strong.
+Daniel is investment despite the modest hold period, because his other badges all point that way.
+When your own case is in play, walk the badges systematically against your contemporaneous documentary record rather than reaching for one fact you hope is decisive.

 Want this checked against your specific situation?